SriP15/Author-Identification/README.md

-# Assignment 7: Author Identification
+# Author Identification

-This assignment takes in a text file, and compares it to the text of other authors.
+This program takes in a text file, and compares it to the text of other authors.
 It then reveals which text files from other authors are closest to it.
 The command-line options for this program are listed below.

 ## How to build the program:
 To build the program, `$ make` or `$ make all`.
 This builds the identify programs.
 Optionally, typing `$ make identify` builds the program individually.